 The Twitter user @Albersicambias has made a thread collecting several photographs and stories of cemeteries where the fled Nazis rest.
 Among them, the presence of Dénia stands out, in which he emphasizes the sympathy that processed these neighbors for years with such a bloody past.

 Gerhard Bremer: the criminal that the City Council tried to bury with honors

 One of these criminals was the former Waffen-SS officer Gerhard Bremer, who participated in the Nazi invasion of Poland.
-After serving several years in prison, in 1954 he moved to Dénia with his wife and created a luxury resort called the Bremers Park Bungalows, where, according to the author of the thread, he organized spectacular parties full of dianenses and German personalities. «Even the municipal band participated in them, he wore his regulatory uniform of the SS», comments @Albersicambias.
+After serving several years in prison, in 1954 he moved to Dénia with his wife and created a luxury resort called the Bremers Park Bungalows, where, according to the author of the thread, he organized spectacular parties full of dianenses and German personalities.
+"Even the municipal band participated in them, he wore his SS uniform.", comments @Albersicambias.
 Apparently, these parties took place until 1980.

 After his death, in 1989, he was buried in Dénia at a funeral that from the City Council tried to do with honors, according to the author.
 The mayor of that time, Pepe Crespo (Gent de Dénia), would have proposed to the municipal band to play in that act of honors, which refused to participate.

 Anton Galler: responsible for the shooting of 560 people (adults and children)

 Also among the tombstones is the Hauptsturmführer Anton Galler, the main responsible for the Santa Ana de Stazzema Massacre.
 On August 12 of 1944, in the Italian town of Stazzema, Galler led the execution after surrounding 560 in the town square, mostly women and children.

 A bureaucratic error allowed him to flee to Dénia, where he rested quietly without being reprimanded for the atrocities committed until 1995, being buried in the cemetery next to the rest of dianenses.